How to Choose Health Care Coverage

 Your costs for health care coverage include:

 • Monthly premium: Generally, the higher the monthly premium, the more the plan pays for covered services.
-This is important to remember if you have a chronic condition or, for example, you are planning to have a child.
+This may be important if you have a chronic condition, plan to have a child, or expect to have higher health care costs.

-• Deductible: Deductibles are the amount members must pay out of pocket before their benefits start paying claims.
+• Deductible: A deductible is the amount you pay out of pocket before the plan pays.
 Plans with higher deductibles may have a lower monthly premium.
 Remember, you must meet the plan’s deductible before the plan starts paying benefits.

-• Cost sharing: Additional out-of-pocket payments, such as copays and coinsurance.
+• Cost sharing: These include out-of-pocket payments such as copays and coinsurance.

 We can’t predict the future.
-Illnesses, injuries and joyous events happen, often unexpectedly.
-But sometimes there are clues ahead of time.
+Illnesses, injuries and other unexpected events can happen, but you can plan ahead.

-Certain sports activities may raise the risk of getting hurt.
-You may want to look at plans with a lower deductible in case larger copays or an extended stretch of office visits come up.
+• Some sports may raise your risk of getting hurt.
+You may want to look at plans with a lower deductible if an extended stretch of treatments may come up.

-Please note that certain individuals who receive cost-sharing reductions under their benefit plan that reduce the deductible below the federal government’s minimum deductible may not be eligible to contribute to a Health Savings Account.
+Please note: Some people with cost-sharing reductions under their benefit plan that reduce the deductible below the federal government’s minimum deductible may not be eligible to contribute to a Health Savings Account.
 Please consult your tax adviser for more information.

 One of our licensed sales agents or your independent, authorized Blue Cross and Blue Shield of Illinois agent can help you understand your options.